5 Signs of a codependent relationship

 The dictionary definition of codependency is the “excessive emotional or psychological reliance on a partner, typically one who requires support on account of an illness or addiction.”

-The concept behind codependency first emerged in the 1940s, it is suggested it initially came from the theories of German psychoanalyst Karen Horney describing a certain personality type.
-It was adopted by Alcoholics Anonymous to define the behaviour frequently identified in the families of people suffering from alcohol use disorder; acknowledging the entwined and dysfunctional lives shared by the partners and family members of alcoholics, classifying them as co-alcoholics.
+The concept behind codependency first emerged in the 1940’s, it is suggested it initially came from the theories of German psychoanalyst Karen Horney describing a certain personality type.
+It was adopted by Alcoholics Anonymous to define the behaviour frequently identified in the families of people suffering with alcohol use disorder; acknowledging the entwined and dysfunctional lives shared by the partners and family members of alcoholics, classifying them as co-alcoholics.

-By the 1980s the medical community had identified the similarities between alcoholism and drug addiction and the name co-alcoholics had been changed to co-chemically dependent, shortened to codependent.
+By the 1980’s the medical community had identified the similarities between alcoholism and drug addiction and the name co-alcoholics had been changed to co-chemically dependent, shortened to codependent.
 It became popular in the self-help and therapy arena with the publication of books such as “Codependent No More” by Melody Beattie and Robin Norwood’s, “Women Who Love Too Much.”

-Somewhere between the 1990s and today the expression has moved on from its original meaning and is used in mainstream popular language to describe an often difficult, sometimes toxic and destructive, and occasionally emotionally or physically violent, relationship.
+Somewhere between the 1990’s and today the expression has moved on from its original meaning and is used in mainstream popular language to describe an often difficult, sometimes toxic and destructive, and occasionally emotionally or physically violent, relationship.

 Codependency is a problematic relationship between two people, where one relinquishes their power and control to the other who is addicted, sick or narcissistic.
 Codependents are routinely drawn to people that are not driven to participate in an equally beneficial or shared relationship.
 Their chosen partners are typically selfish, self-centred, and full of ego, and the codependent will feel undervalued and disrespected in the relationship but also powerless to change it.